RafaelMaso/POC1-Flexbox/README.md

 # POC 1 - Flexbox

 Test of Concept of the main Flexbox properties in CSS.
+The work was developed by Fernando Lacava, Rafael Trindade and Henrique Totti.

 ## Tech Stack